Jrmy-rbr/Jrmy-rbr.github.io/_posts/2012-09-12-first-post.md

-In the COVID-19 pandemic, one interesting quantity one might want to estimate is the proportion $$p_{nd}$$ of infected people that are *not detected* by the tests (on a given date or period of time).
-There are many reasons why not all infected persons are detected: For example,  many people might only have mild symptoms, and therefore do not try to get tested.
-Another reason is that we simply do not have enough tests to test all the infected people, and therefore we need to prioritize by choosing who gets to be tested and who does not.
-In the first case, and if the tests were cheap and abundant, then a relatively easy solution exists to estimate the proportion of undetected infected people: We can pick a random sample of the population that we get tested.
-From this, we can measure the proportion of infected people within the sample, and by the law of large-numbers this proportion should equal the proportion of infected people in the whole population (up to statistical fluctuations related to the size of the sample).
-Knowing this and the number of detected infected people we can deduce the proportion of undetected infected people.
+In the COVID-19 pandemic, one interesting quantity one might want to estimate is the proportion $$p_{nd}$$ of infectioys people that are *not detected* by the tests (on a given date or period of time).
+There are many reasons why not all infectious persons are detected: For example,  many people might only have mild symptoms, and therefore do not try to get tested.
+Another reason is that we simply do not have enough tests to test all the infectious people, and therefore we need to prioritize by choosing who gets to be tested and who does not.
+In the first case, and if the tests were cheap and abundant, then a relatively easy solution exists to estimate the proportion of undetected infectious people: We can pick a random sample of the population that we get tested.
+From this, we can measure the proportion of infectious people within the sample, and by the law of large-numbers this proportion should equal the proportion of infectious people in the whole population (up to statistical fluctuations related to the size of the sample).
+Knowing this and the number of detected infectious people we can deduce the proportion of undetected infectious people.

 However, when the number of test per day, or per week, is limited one cannot necessarily test a sufficiently large random sample of the population.
 Moreover, if today we want to estimate what was  $$p_{nd}$$ at